 - Arrange to have a cleaning crew come to clean the house after the move.

-- Arrange to have the lawn maintained after you leave but before the house closes (if you sell the house) or until the renters move in.
+- Arrange to maintain the lawn after you leave but before the house closes (if you sell the home) or until the renters move in.

 Two weeks before your move